 Company employees directly participate in scientific lectures, presenting practical case experience and sharing their expertise with future scientists in events either on location at Biotest or at lectures and seminars at the university.

 Biotest also supports specific scientific activities for student education, such as the German scholarship programs of the Goethe-University in Frankfurt / Main and the Johannes Gutenberg University in Mainz, the Paul Ehrlich Prize, the Night of Science at the Goethe-University and various other education and training programs for specialist staff.

 Furthermore, Biotest supports the Foundation for Haemotherapy Research, which focuses on promoting young researchers in the fields of transfusion medicine, coagulation research and the safety of blood and blood products.

 In the context of national and international scientific associations, there is lively intellectual exchange between various academic research institutions and Biotest.
-A good example of such cooperation is the International Training Network EDUC8 in the field of haemophilia research, which involves almost 20 academic, scientific and private sector organisations from all over Europe as part of the Marie-Skłodowska-Curie Campaign of the European Union.
+A good example of such cooperation is the International Training Network EDUC8 in the field of hemophilia research, which involves almost 20 academic, scientific and private sector organisations from all over Europe as part of the Marie-Skłodowska-Curie Campaign of the European Union.